-- With focus stacking you can shot not more than 15 images, whereas in case of focus bracketing you can shot up to 999 images.
+- With focus stacking, you can shot not more than 15 images, whereas in the case of focus bracketing you can shoot up to 999 images.

-- With focus stacking you are getting a JPEG file, which is stacked out of the different images and each single shot in addition in RAW/JEPG.
-In case of focus bracketing you just get the single images and not a final stacked one.
-Those images can be used for stacking in a dedicated software afterwards.
+- With focus stacking, you are getting a JPEG file, which is stacked out of the different images and every single shot in addition to RAW/JEPG.
+In the case of focus bracketing you get single images and not a final stacked one.
+Those images can be used for stacking in dedicated software afterwards.